JoeyBarnes/autogen-ai-healthcare/sample_outputs/mimic4_aki/autogen/dialog.md

 - **Support**: The number of actual occurrences of the class in the specified dataset.
 - **Accuracy**: The ratio of correctly predicted observation to the total observations.
 It's most useful when all the classes are equally important.
 - **Macro Avg**: Averages the metric independently for each class and then takes the average.
 It treats all classes equally, no matter what their support is.
 - **Weighted Avg**: Averages the metric for each class, weighted by their support.
-It accounts for class imbalance by computing the average of metrics in which each class’s score is weighted by its presence in the true data sample.
+It accounts for class imbalance by computing the average of metrics in which each classï¿½s score is weighted by its presence in the true data sample.

 ### Analysis of Each Model